-The Blackboard Discussion Board is typically used in this way: students are assigned to post about a topic by a due date and asked to reply to classmates’ posts by another due date.
+The Brightspace Discussion Board is typically used in this way: students are assigned to post about a topic by a due date and asked to reply to classmates’ posts by another due date.
 Grading is usually based on whether students’ posts meet certain criteria and are done on time.
-Discussion activity is generally considered fulfillment of an assignment.
-Some instructors have set up optional optional conversation forums to try to build a sense of community among students, but faculty usually report that students don’t participate in these optional forums.

-Yellowdig, on the other hand, is considered an engagement tool and the characteristic that sets it apart from Blackboard is the gamification of participation: a point system that motivates students to earn points for a variety of activities.
+Yellowdig, on the other hand, is considered a student engagement tool, and the characteristic that sets it apart from Brightspace is the gamification or social media aspect of participation: a point system that motivates students to earn points for a variety of activities.
 This Yellowdig article explains more about the differences: Gamification, not Gradification: Use Yellowdig to Motivate Rather than Assess Student Learning.

-In summary, it should be stressed that Blackboard and Yellowdig approaches are both valid ways to reach different goals.
+In summary, it should be stressed that Brightspace and Yellowdig approaches are both valid ways to reach different goals.
 If you have been using Blackboard’s Discussion Board successfully and feel it serves its purpose well, you might find that Yellowdig isn’t a good fit for you.
-For example, Yellowdig isn’t designed for instructor-driven discussions that are assessed using qualitative criteria; for that, Blackboard is more effective.
+Brightspace’s discussion board is similar to Blackboard and may work well for you.
+For example, Yellowdig isn’t designed for instructor-driven discussions that are assessed using qualitative criteria; for that, Brightspace is more effective.
 But, if you’d prefer to have students drive their own discussion for which points are earned for frequency and word count, you may find that Yellowdig is the best choice.

 How Points Work